CABLE-LSM/CABLE/documentation/docs/developer_guide/index.md

 `User`

 :    A user is someone who is using the software but is not making changes to the code base.
-Users' responsibilities are listed in the [user guide][user_guide]
+Users' responsibilities are listed in the [user guide](/user_guide/index.md)

 `Developer`